FalsedeerX/VIP-AI-For-Education-Summer/my-frontend/README.md

 - **terms**
   Under the terms folder, the page.tsx handles the code for terms page

+- **Stlyling and Design**
+  Color and Font choices can be found in globals.css, most component designs were imported from from shadcn UI library

 - **Main Page**
   The main page.tsx directly under the app folder handles the code for main dashboard every user sees when they login.
 For admins it renders the Admin Dashboard, for normal users it renders a combination of the sidebar component and the messaging screen.